gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 ### Repository - Editor (`repository.editor`)

 - `LINE_WRAP_EXTENSIONS`: List of file extensions that should have line wraps in the CodeMirror editor.
 Separate extensions with a comma.
-To line wrap files without extension, just put a comma.
+To line wrap files without extension, just put a comma, e.g. `.txt,`.
 - `PREVIEWABLE_FILE_MODES`: Valid file modes that have a preview API associated with them, such as `api/v1/markdown`.
 Separate values by commas.
 Preview tab in edit mode won't show if the file extension doesn't match.

 ### Repository - Upload (`repository.upload`)